What is Structural Unemployment?

 What causes structural unemployment?

 Structural unemployment is caused by external processes or events that trigger fundamental changes in the economy, including:

 #1 Technological changes

 Technological advancements can significantly affect an economy.
 The introduction of new technologies can cause some of the existing jobs to become obsolete, leaving many people unemployed.
-Also, new technologies can substantially increase productivity, allowing companies to reduce their labor force without harming its overall output.
+Also, new technologies can substantially increase productivity, allowing companies to reduce their labor force without harming their overall output.
 In such a scenario, many workers face the loss of their jobs, and structural unemployment will arise.

 Competition is another factor that can lead to structural unemployment in an economy.
 For example, globalization is one of the driving forces behind increased competition around the world.
 Developing countries generally provide cheap labor; many companies from developed countries relocate their manufacturing facilities to developing nations.
 As a result, workers who were previously involved in manufacturing become unemployed.

 Although the geographical immobility of the population is not a direct cause of structural unemployment, it can severely worsen its effects.
 In case the population in high unemployment regions is not willing to move to other parts of the country with a better employment situation, the unemployment will last longer.

 It is not easy to overcome structural unemployment.
 Due to the nature and the scale of the changes in an economy, policymakers frequently cannot directly address the problem.
 However, the following actions may be considered to improve the situation:

 The government provides support for obtaining education or training to the unemployed to increase their qualifications for finding a job in new industries.

 The government subsidizes the relocation of unemployed individuals from regions with high structural unemployment to other regions.
 In addition, the government can offer subsidies or incentives to companies to create job opportunities in depressed regions.